 Other important legislation:

 AB 1710-Cannabis.
 This bill would authorize the Elk Valley Rancheria and the County of Del Norte to enter into an agreement that would establish local authorization for cannabis related activity on the Elk Valley Rancheria.
 Additionally, the bill would require the licensee to comply with all the requirements of the Medicinal and Adult-Use Cannabis Regulation and Safety Act (MAUCRSA).
+This is a two-year bill and cannot be taken up until January 2020.

 In addition to my bills, here is a list of bills that I have joined as a co-author: